igvteam/igv-docs/igv-docs/docs/IGV3.0Preview.md

 * Colors for each modification, as well as colors to represent the unmodified base in two-color schemes, can now be customized from a new `Base Mods` tab on the Preferences dialog.

-* Pacbio SMRT Kinetics parameters can now be visualized.
-This option is enabled on the `Base Mods` tab of the user preferences.
-See [SMRT kinetics color options](/UserGuide/tracks/alignments/smrt) for more details.

 * Base modifications are now shown for expanded insertions.

 ## Chimeric reads